Fast Forward (band): Post-Fast Forward

-After the break-up of Fast Forward, Ian Lloyd continued his solo career.
+After the breakup of Fast Forward, Ian Lloyd continued his solo career.
 Bruce Fairbairn continued as a musician and record producer, and was particularly notable as the producer of Permanent Vacation (1987), the comeback album for Aerosmith, among other Aerosmith albums, and other notable albums.
 Fairbairn died suddenly in 1999, at the age of 49.
 Jim Vallance contributed to various albums, such as those of Aerosmith, as a songwriter and musician, in addition to his songwriting with Bryan Adams.

 Guitarist Patrick Mahassen later contributed a co-written song to Loverboy.
 Mahassen, using the name Patrick Mason, also made a name for himself as a member and touring musician for a succession of Swiss hard rock bands, Crown, briefly Krokus, and China, with whom he recorded the 1989 Sign in the Sky album as lead vocalist.
 Following a ten-year career as a musician, Mahassen developed an international communications career, including a position as Switzerland resources director for Transparency International.

-Andrew Kirin, a stage name for Andrew Krehel, became a noted jazz accompanyist, as well as a member of new wave band The Jetsonz.
+Andrew Kirin, a stage name for Andrew Krehel, became a noted jazz accompanist, as well as a member of the new wave band The Jetsonz.
 Kirin died in 2007.